digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/apis.rst

 TLS Configuration
 -----------------

-Both, the Ledger API and the admin API provide the same TLS capabilities and can be configured using the same configuration directives.
+Both the Ledger API and the admin API provide the same TLS capabilities and can be configured using the same configuration directives.
 TLS provides end-to-end channel encryption between the server and client, and depending on the settings, server or mutual authentication.
 Ensure that the required TLS system dependencies are installed, e.g., `libcrypt1` on Ubuntu.